Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 Reason 1: Too Much Work Pressure

-You open your eyes, see a hundred emails and messages from the office, and you want to reply to all of them as soon as possible.
+You open your eyes and see a hundred emails and messages from the office, and you want to reply to them as soon as possible.

 Sounds familiar?
 Well, this is the usual routine of most of the people who are working from home.

-Stress starts building up at the back of the mind when employees start their day by replying to emails and work meetings.
+Stress builds up at the back of the mind when employees start their day by replying to emails and work meetings.

-The increase in working hours and shifts is causing some very profound social and personal struggles.
+The increase in working hours and shifts is causing profound social and personal struggles.

-As working from home saves time which we used to spend travelling and getting ready; it also makes people workaholic and does more and more.
+Working from home saves time that we used to spend traveling and getting ready; it also makes people workaholics and do more and more.

 Work-from-home setup sometimes blurs the line between personal life and work life.

-Sometimes people are unable to see where work ends and leisure time begins.
+Sometimes, people need help seeing where work ends and leisure time begins.

-Some employees might feel overburdened and not able to communicate due to a lack of in-person meetings.
+Some employees might feel overburdened and unable to communicate due to a lack of in-person meetings.

-It also happens in situations when a person is not a good speaker or cannot communicate comfortably on call.
+It also happens when a person is not a good speaker or cannot communicate comfortably on call.

 - Solution: Set Boundaries

-The goal of marketing is to promote a product or service effectively to the target audience and generate desired outcomes.
+Marketing aims to endorse a product or service effectively to the target audience and generate desired outcomes.

-The human body and mind need a sufficient amount of rest in a day.
-By setting boundaries and implementing office hours, you can help your team members achieve a healthy work-life balance.
+The human body and mind need sufficient rest in a day.
+Setting boundaries and implementing office hours Assists your team members in attaining a balanced work-life harmony.

-It’s important to allow your employers to switch off work notifications and activate an out-of-office response for after-shift hours, signaling that your office is closed for business.
+It’s essential to allow your employers to switch off work notifications and activate an out-of-office response for after-shift hours, signaling that your office is closed for business.

-Encouraging your team members to go out of the house, take a walk, exercise outside, or meet their friends can contribute to their overall well-being and productivity.
+Encouraging your team members to leave the house, walk, exercise outside, or meet their friends can contribute to their overall well-being and productivity.
 Socializing helps them refresh their minds and stay productive.

-Additionally, if a call doesn’t require screen sharing, you can suggest taking the meeting while sitting in a park or walking on a terrace, allowing team members to enjoy the benefits of fresh air and nature.
+Additionally, if a call doesn’t require screen sharing, take the meeting while sitting in a park or walking on a terrace, allowing team members to enjoy the benefits of fresh air and nature.

-By prioritizing work-life balance, you create a conducive environment for your team to achieve the goals of marketing effectively.
+By prioritizing work-life balance, you create a conducive environment for your team to achieve marketing goals effectively.

 Reason 2: Lack Of Supportive Environment

-If you lead remote team, effectively managing them and maximizing the remote team productivity is crucial.
+If you lead a remote team, effectively managing them and maximizing the remote team’s productivity is crucial.

-It’s important to create an environment where your employees feel comfortable asking for these resources, particularly if they are new to the organization and may be hesitant to communicate openly.
+It’s essential to create an environment where your employees feel comfortable asking for these resources, mainly if they are new to the organization and may be hesitant to communicate openly.

-Additionally, ensuring that your team is aware of the various tools available to them is vital.
-Sometimes, they may not realize that certain tasks can be automated using tools, leading to manual work that could be time-consuming.
+Additionally, it is vital to ensure that your team is aware of the various tools available to them.
+Sometimes, they may need to realize that specific tasks can be automated using tools, leading to manual work that could be time-consuming.

-By introducing simple yet effective tools, you can streamline their work and enhance productivity.
+Introducing simple yet effective tools can streamline their work and enhance productivity.
 For instance, implementing planning and tracking tools can help you manage multiple projects simultaneously and ensure timely completion.

 - Solution: Regular Check-ins